ALAG11/Fuzzy-Logic-Based-Student-Academic-Performance-Analyzing-System/README.md

 # Fuzzy Logic Based Student Academic Performance Analyzing System

 It is an analytical system for student academic performance based on fuzzy logic written in python programming language.
+The system uses fuzzy logic to handle uncertainty and complexity in data.
+Fuzzy logic is a form of many-valued logic; it deals with reasoning that is approximate rather than fixed and exact.
+In contrast with traditional logic theory, where binary sets have two-valued logic: true or false, fuzzy logic variables may have a truth value that ranges in degree between 0 and 1.
+Fuzzy logic has been extended to handle the concept of partial truth, where the truth value may range between completely true and completely false.

 # To run this application in your system follow these steps:-